Cypress Hill: Elephants on Acid, Hollywood Walk of Fame, and Back in Black (2013–2022)

 During the interval between Cypress Hill albums, the four members commenced work on various projects.
 B-Real formed the band Prophets of Rage alongside three members of Rage Against the Machine and two members of Public Enemy.
 He also released The Prescription EP under his Dr. Greenthumb persona.
 Sen Dog formed the band Powerflo alongside members of Fear Factory, downset., and Biohazard.
 DJ Muggs revived his Soul Assassins project as its main producer.
 Eric Bobo formed a duo named Ritmo Machine.
 He also contributed to an unreleased album by his father Willie Bobo.

-On September 28, 2018, Cypress Hill released the album Elephants on Acid, which saw the return of DJ Muggs as main composer and producer.
+On September 28, 2018, Cypress Hill released the album Elephants on Acid, which saw the return of DJ Muggs as main composer and producer (DJ Muggs subsequently stayed in the group but very rarely played any live shows).
 It peaked at No. 120 on the Billboard 200 and at No. 6 on the Top Independent Albums chart.
 Overall, four different singles were released to promote the album.
 In April 2019 Cypress Hill received a star on the Hollywood Walk of Fame.
 Although various solo hip hop artists had received stars, Cypress Hill became the first collective hip hop group to receive a star.
 The entire lineup of B-Real, Sen Dog, Eric Bobo, and DJ Muggs had all attended the ceremony.

 In January 2022, the group announced their 10th studio album entitled Back in Black.
 In addition, Cypress Hill planned to support the album by joining Slipknot alongside Ho99o9 for the second half of the 2022 Knotfest Roadshow.
 They had previously invited Slipknot to join their Great Smoke-Out festival back in 2009.
 Back in Black was released on March 18, 2022.
 It was the group's first album to not feature DJ Muggs on any of the tracks, as producing duties were handled by Black Milk.
 Back in Black was the lowest charting album of the group's career, and the first to not reach the Billboard 200 chart; however, it peaked at No. 69 on the Top Current Album Sales chart.

 A documentary about the group, entitled Cypress Hill: Insane in the Brain, was released on the Showtime service in April 2022.
 Estevan Oriol, Cypress Hill's former tour manager and close associate, directed the film.
 It had mainly chronicled the group's formation and their first decade of existence.
 In relation to the Cypress Hill: Insane in the Brain documentary, Cypress Hill digitally released the single "Crossroads" in September 2022.
 The single featured the return of DJ Muggs on production.